 3. Living situation.
 If you plan to live on campus, make sure you are accounting for room and board expenses.
 The cost of living in a dorm can be as much as (or more than) the tuition itself.
 For this reason, many students prefer to attend local colleges and commute to school while continuing to live at home.

 5. Pace and convenience of learning.
 Relating to our last point, we all have different schedules and responsibilities.
 Keep in mind that a “four-year degree” does not have to be completed in four years!
 Many students have work, family, or personal reasons for not wanting to take a full load of classes.
 A rigid four-year course program might not be the best option for some students.
-Community colleges are always a great choice for students that want to take classes at their own pace, or just want more time to explore higher education – take a few extra elective courses, perhaps!
+Community colleges are always a great choice for students that want to take classes at their own pace, or just want more time to explore higher education – take a few extra elective courses, perhaps (9 college courses we discovered that sound amazing)!
 Whatever you decide, make sure your college path is consistent with your personal goals.

 Want more?
 Here are more practical tips on how to choose the right college for you!